 Fully online option plus flexible schedule available for working RN's.
 Advance your career in nursing with a bachelor's degree.

-The Mercy College bachelor of science degree in nursing is designed for registered nurses who have an associate's degree or who have graduated from a diploma program in nursing, and are planning to return to school for a bachelor's degree.
+The Mercy University bachelor of science degree in nursing is designed for registered nurses who have an associate's degree or who have graduated from a diploma program in nursing, and are planning to return to school for a bachelor's degree.
 The programs offered are RN-B.S. and RN-B.S. online only (tuition is reduced).

 RN-B.S.
 Fully Online Completion Program

 Students admitted to the RN-B.S. fully online completion program are eligible for reduced tuition.

 All courses must be taken online.